-The world of Kick-Ass is filled with vigilantes who want their share of infamy.
-But none get as infamous as Mindy McCready a.k.a.
-Hit-Girl.
+The world of Kick-Ass is filled with vigilantes who want their share of infamy, but none as infamous as Mindy McCready (a.k.a.
+Hit-Girl).

 Despite being just a young 11-year-old, Mindy McCready is trained by her father Big Daddy to get revenge on Mafia boss Frank D'Amico.
 As she's brought into that world, she fully embraces her vigilantism.

 In many ways, Mindy McCready is as lethal as any other goon or syndicate, all because she's the type of girl who isn't limited by the norms of a typical growing girl.
 Even when she briefly retires from vigilante life, danger is always in her blood.

 The entire journey of Gone With the Wind presents us with a drastic transformation for Scarlett O'Hara.